 As a leading automation software service provider, IndustLabs was able to support the deployment of a custom blends of bakery ingredients system responsible for managing product in transit from dispensing, mixing, blending, to packaging.
 In partnership with mechanical design and service providers, IndustLabs served as the primary software developer for control of the Allen Bradley PLC and HMI Platform.

 By developing flexible and reusable bakery blending, mixing, and dispensing controls, IndustLabs rapidly supported the successful deployment and commissioning of a mission-critical system.
 Before IndustLabs was commission for the project, the blending, mixing, and dispensing of the bakery ingredients was controlled by hand.
 The production line was staffed by 5 operators that would manually load the bakery ingredients into mixing equipment manually by pre determined weighted silos of 1000lbs of bakery ingredients.
 Also, the operators would have to keep track of the correct mixing time of the ingredients.
-And finally the operators would have to manually feed all bakery ingredients to packaging equipment.
+And finally, the operators would have to manually feed all bakery ingredients to packaging equipment.
 The management team of the factory realized that this process was costing revenue losses in terms of bad quality, rejects of product, high labor cost, and low production output.

 IndustLabs developed a custom automated solution for the dispensing, blending, and mixing of bakery ingredients for 2 production lines.
 IndustLabs custom solution increased the production output of the bakery ingredients from 14,000 lbs. per production line per day to up to 30,000 lbs. per day.
-Doubling the manufacturing output utilizing the same system and same production lines.
-Prior to the IndustLabs proposal the customer was in the process of evaluating a second facility to build in order to meet customer demand.
+Doubling the manufacturing output utilizing the same system and the same production lines.
+Prior to the IndustLabs proposal, the customer was in the process of evaluating a second facility to build in order to meet customer demand.

 System integrators create direct lines of communication between automated systems that allow plant equipment to more efficiently communicate with operators and other machinery.
 Many industries, especially those that rely on information technology, computer networking, and automated machinery, implement system integration to achieve more efficient processes.